Relativism: Ancient

-Ancient India

-Ancient Indian philosophers Mahavira (c.
-599 – c.
-527 BC) and Nagarjuna (c.
-150 – c.
-250 BC) made contributions to the development of relativist philosophy.

 Sophism

 Sophists are considered the founding fathers of relativism in Western philosophy.
 Elements of relativism emerged among the Sophists in the 5th century BC.
 Notably, it was Protagoras who coined the phrase, "Man is the measure of all things: of things which are, that they are, and of things which are not, that they are not."
 The thinking of the Sophists is mainly known through their opponent, Plato.
 In a paraphrase from Plato's dialogue Theaetetus, Protagoras said: "What is true for you is true for you, and what is true for me is true for me."

 Modern

 Bernard Crick

 Bernard Crick, a British political scientist and advocate of relativism, suggested in In Defence of Politics (1962) that moral conflict between people is inevitable.
 He thought that only ethics can resolve such conflict, and when that occurs in public it results in politics.
 Accordingly, Crick saw the process of dispute resolution, harms reduction, mediation or peacemaking as central to all of moral philosophy.
 He became an important influence on feminists and later on the Greens.